aeroimperial-optimization/PONDS/README.md

 ## How to cite PONDS<a name="Cite"></a>

-Should you use POND in your own work, please reference it by citing
+Should you use PONDS in your own work, please reference it by citing

 * Lino M. Bounds on long-time averaged magnitudes in hydrodynamic-type systems using sum-of-squares of polynomials technique.
 MSc thesis, Department of Aeronautics, Imperial College London, 2019.